box/box-typescript-sdk-gen/docs/authorization.md

 ##

-This operation is performed by calling function `createOauth2Revoke`.
+This operation is performed by calling function `revokeAccessToken`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference//).

-_Currently we don't have an example for calling `createOauth2Revoke` in integration tests_
+_Currently we don't have an example for calling `revokeAccessToken` in integration tests_

 ### Arguments